Concerto for violin/viola (1 soloist) and orchestra

 The Concerto in C major for Violin/Viola (one soloist) and Orchestra is a concerto composed in 1915 by Italian violinist and composer Marco Anzoletti.
 The work is notable for requiring a single soloist to perform alternately on both the violin and the viola.
 Although completed in the early 20th century, it remained unperformed until 2024, when it was orchestrated by Kenneth Martinson and premiered by Italian soloist Marco Misciagna.

-Background
+History

-Marco Anzoletti (1866–1929) was a prolific but relatively obscure Italian composer and string player.
+Marco Anzoletti (1866–1929) was a Italian composer and string player.
 Much of his output focused on works for violin and viola, many of which remained unpublished during his lifetime.
 This concerto, written in 1915, reflects his innovative approach to instrumental writing and his deep understanding of string technique.

-Originally left in piano reduction, the score was orchestrated in the early 2020s by American musicologist and violist Kenneth Martinson, who aimed to preserve the clarity and elegance of Anzoletti's style in a modern orchestral setting.
+Originally left in piano reduction, the score was orchestrated in the early 2020s by American musicologist Kenneth Martinson.